beejjorgensen/bgc/src/bgc_part_0100_boilerplate.md

 programming language thing?

 Well, to be quite honest, I'm not even sure what the above code does.
-It's a snippet from one of the entires in the 2001 [fl[International Obfuscated C Code Contest|http://www.ioccc.org/]], a wonderful competition wherein the entrants attempt to write the most unreadable C code possible, with often surprising results.
+It's a snippet from one of the entries in the 2001 [fl[International Obfuscated C Code Contest|http://www.ioccc.org/]], a wonderful competition wherein the entrants attempt to write the most unreadable C code possible, with often surprising results.